No constraints for $f(T)$ gravity from gravitational waves induced from primordial black hole fluctuations: Constraints on gravity

 After solving numerically the Meszaros equation (\ref{eq:Meszaros in f(T):subhorizon}) for the PBH energy density perturbations, we proceed to the calculation of the PBH gravitational potential power spectrum $\mathcal{P}_\Phi$, as dictated by \Eq{eq:PowerSpectrum:Phi:PBHdom:f(T)}, by accounting for the three mono-parametric $f(T)$ models presented in \Sec{subsec:f(T) models}.
 The power spectrum $\mathcal{P}_\Phi$ is actually the source of the induced GWs as it can be seen from \Eq{Tensor Power Spectrum}.

 In Figs. \ref{fig:P_Phi_OmegaPBHf}-\ref{fig:P_Phi_mPBH_OmegaPBHf} we depict the power spectrum of the PBH gravitational potential at PBH domination time, for the three $f(T)$ models, for various choices of the initial PBH abundance $\Omega_\mathrm{PBH,f}$, of the PBH mass $m_\mathrm{PBH}$, and of the model-parameter $\beta$.
 As it can be clearly seen from \Fig{fig:P_Phi_OmegaPBHf}, the amplitude of the PBH gravitational potential power spectrum increases with the initial PBH abundance, whereas from \Fig{fig:P_Phi_mPBH} we can notice that the position of the peak of $\mathcal{P}_\Phi$ depends on the PBH mass.
 Finally, from \Fig{fig:P_Phi_mPBH_OmegaPBHf}, where $\mathcal{P}_\Phi$ is plotted for different values of the modified gravity parameter $\beta$, one can clearly infer that the deviation from GR is practically indistinguishable.
-As it was verified numerically, the relative change of the gravitational potential power spectrum with respect to the one of GR around the peak of the power spectrum, i.e. at $k\sim k_\mathrm{d}$, is less than $10^{-16}$, namely \beq \left\vert\frac{\mathcal{P}^{f(T)}_\Phi(k_\mathrm{d}) -\mathcal{P}^{GR}_\Phi(k_\mathrm{d}) }{\mathcal{P}^{GR}_\Phi(k_\mathrm{d})}\right\vert<10^{-16}. \eeq
+As it was verified numerically for all the monoparametric $f(T)$ models considered here, the relative change of the gravitational potential power spectrum with respect to the one of GR around the peak of the power spectrum, i.e. at $k\sim k_\mathrm{d}$, is of the order $10^{-2}$, namely \beq \left\vert\frac{\mathcal{P}^{f(T)}_\Phi(k_\mathrm{d}) -\mathcal{P}^{GR}_\Phi(k_\mathrm{d}) }{\mathcal{P}^{GR}_\Phi(k_\mathrm{d})}\right\vert\sim 10^{-2}. \eeq

 In summary, we conclude that the effect of $f(T)$ gravity on the source of gravitational waves, is very small, and practically indistinguishable from GR for realistic $f(T)$ model-parameter values.